taurusilver7/forge/README.md

 npx prisma studio
 ```

 Enable the server actios in next configuration.
 Server actions replace the backend REST API's in full-stack development.
+Create a Form Stat get server action to aggregate the user visits & form submission to the status.
+Calculate the submission rate against the user visits & bouce rates for the status info.

 Create a server action `form.ts` and follow the [doc](https://www.prisma.io/docs/guides/other/troubleshooting-orm/help-articles/nextjs-prisma-client-dev-practices#solution) to setup Instantiating prismaClient with Next.js.